 Behind the scenes hospitality and hotels have to support operations.
 Systems can be diverse from checking in guests, issuing tickets to a show, through to top end AV systems in a convention centre.
 A multi function network to support front and back of house operations is required.

 Hotels require networks which deliver wired and wireless LAN to all guest bedrooms.
 More than this though, hotels also need to support operations, from checking guests in, through to EFTPOS operations and staff communications.

 Convention Centres host high definition videos, thousands of guests and a constantly changing set of network requirements as exhibition spaces are setup and pulled down.
 Theatres and other venues have similar requirements and all require top notch Wi-Fi with a ease of use for BYOD / Guest access.

 The Guest Experience

 The guest experience is king.
-Guests are paying for the services and their enjoyment is paramount.
+Guests are paying for the services and their enjoyment is key to the hotels success.

 Too often hotel Wi-Fi leaves guests disappointed.
 This however is changing – guests use Wi-Fi as one of their metrics in picking a hotel, especially for business / overseas travellers.